povashraful/povashraful.github.io/_projects/1_project.md

 description: with background image
 img: assets/img/12.jpg
 importance: 1
-category: travel
+category: work
 related_publications: true
 ---

 Every country has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.
 Make your photos 1/3, 2/3, or full width.

-To give your travel page a background in the portfolio page, just add the img tag to the front matter like so:
+To give your project a background in the portfolio page, just add the img tag to the front matter like so:

     ---
     layout: page
-    title: travel
+    title: project
-    description: a travel with a background image
+    description: a project with a background image
     img: /assets/img/12.jpg
     ---